OBF/bosc_materials/logos/2022/README.md

 License: [Creative Commons Attribution 4.0 International Public License](LICENSE)

-Font used in all logos: SpaceGrotesk
+Original font used in all logos: SpaceGrotesk

+Modified from 2021 SVG versions using Adobe Illustrator

 ## Image previews